MB3hel/AUVControlBoard/firmware/README.md

 #### Control Board v2

 Control Board v2 uses a WeAct Studio Black Pill board (STMicro STM32F411CEU chip).
 The generator used for this project is [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html).
 This tool is available for download on Windows, macOS, and Linux.
+Tested with v6.6.1 of STM32CubeMX.

 Once installed
 - Launch the application
 - `File` > `Load Project`
 - Choose `generator_projects/ControlBoard_v2/ControlBoard_v2.ioc`